rwaples/Copenhagen/README.md

 In case of humans, biological pathways enriched with selection signatures include pigmentation, immune-system regulation and metabolic processes.
 The latter may be related to human adaptation to different diet regimes, depending on local food availability (e.g. the case of lactase persistence in dairy-practicing populations).

-EDAR... involved in...
+The human Ectodysplasin A receptor gene, or EDAR, is part of the EDA signalling pathway which specifies prenatally the location, size and shape of ectodermal appendages (such as hair follicles, teeth and glands).
-EDAR is classic example of positive selection in East Asians with phenotypic effects.
+EDAR is a textbook example of positive selection in East Asians (Sabeti et al. 2007 Nature) with tested phenotypic effects (using transgenic mice).

-Recently, GWAS study found EDAR associated to... in Native Americans, with the same causal snp.
+Recently, a genome-wide association study found the same functional variant in EDAR associated to several human facial traits (era shape, chin protusion, ...) in Native American populations (Adhikari et al. Nat Commun 2016).

 *HYPOTHESIS*

+- Is the functional allele in East Asian at high frequency in other human populations (e.g. Native Americans)?
-Is positive selection on EDAR (SNP) targeting Native American populations too?
+- Can we identify signatures of natural selection on EDAR in Native Americans?

-If so, is selection acting on the same variant as in East Asians?
+- Is selection targeting the same functional variant?

 *CHALLENGES*
 - Admixed population